phalcon-orphanage/docs/en/reference/controllers.rst

 Using Controllers
 =================
 The controllers provide a number of methods that are called actions.
 Actions are methods on a controller that handle requests.
-By default all public methods on a controller map to actions and are accessible by an URL.
+By default all public methods on a controller map to actions and are accessible by a URL.
 Actions are responsible for interpreting the request and creating the response.
 Usually responses are in the form of a rendered view, but there are other ways to create responses as well.

-For instance, when you access an URL like this: http://localhost/blog/posts/show/2015/the-post-title Phalcon by default will decompose each part like this:
+For instance, when you access a URL like this: http://localhost/blog/posts/show/2015/the-post-title Phalcon by default will decompose each part like this:

 +------------------------+----------------+